 Place Category: Business Services

-2015 introduces Genesis, our new state-of-the-art building situated on Union Street which offers an additional 33 new office spaces.
-In particular the Millfields Trust provides a platform to enable small and medium sized business to grow and develop.
+In particular, the Millfields Trust provides a platform to enable small and medium sized business to grow and develop.
 A package of measures including, high quality affordable accommodation, flexible tenancy terms and adding value to the tenancy are used to attract and support business.
 In return companies employ local people, purchase in the local community and provide goods and services.
-Employment is one of the key factors in revitalising a community and improving its long-term prospects.
-The Millfields Trust is contributing to the regeneration of the Stonehouse neighbourhood and the city by focusing on job creation and the development of business.
+The Millfields Trust currently has 68 resident tenants, from high tech design to small-scale manufacturing.
+In total they employ in excess of 250 people, providing a “home” to approximately 14% of the businesses in Stonehouse.

 Social Impact Declaration: Social-Impact-Declaration_Millfields-Trust.pdf